Setting up an SMTP Relay on Ubuntu

 Authenticate your domain name

-Step 4: Configuring postfix for SMTP relay on Ubuntu
+Step 4: Setup postfix for SMTP relay on Ubuntu

 Now we have the required credentials, so we can get started to configure postfix to send all the emails through the SMTP relay.

-We need to make following changes in the /etc/postfix/main.cf which is the postfix’s configuration file.
-First you need to find relayhost in main.cf configuration and enter your relay host,
+We need to edit the main postfix configuration file, which is the /etc/postfix/main.cf file.
+First, you need to find relayhost in main.cf configuration and enter your relay host.

 Change Relayhost In Postfix Configuration To Your Own Service Provider 2